dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 "Not-Yet-a-Service-as-a-Service" means that you're creating business logic as a service: [Google Cloud Functions](http://cloud.google.com/functions) can provide Functions as a Service (FaaS).

 Cloud events can trigger cloud functions.
 Cloud storage, Firebase database, analytics, and auth can also execute serverless functions.
-HTTP functions can also integrate with cloud functions, ie., Google Home, ITTT, etc.
+HTTP functions can integrate with cloud functions, ie., Google Home, If This Then That, etc.

-**Cold start** refers to the fact that because the cloud functions aren't running all the time, the first time, it may take a long time to run.
+**Cold start** refers to the fact that because the cloud functions aren't running all the time, the first time, it may take a significant amount of time to run.

 ---